 During my years in Boston, I used to curse under my breath as I trekked through the snow, wishing I was back in Los Angeles.
-Now that I’m back in sunny California, I miss those chilly days, especially when it’s 91 degrees in the beginning of April.
+Now that I’m back in sunny California, I miss those chilly days, especially when it’s 91 degrees at the beginning of April.
 The one benefit of ridiculously warm days in spring?
 The idea that I can now prepare dishes appropriate for the summer including this roasted potato salad with lemon aioli.
 Potato salad may appear to be a boring side dish, but add a few extra ingredients and it can transform into something that is anything but.
-Roasted yukon potatoes are finished with a lemon aioli, horseradish, fresh dill and pickled red onions, the perfect summer or spring side for any meal.
+Roasted Yukon potatoes are finished with lemon aioli, horseradish, fresh dill, and pickled red onions, the perfect summer or spring side for any meal.